- HubPages Tutorials and Community

 Hub Page Challenge: 10 Hubs in 10 Days

 October 1st through October 10th, 2012

-In the Spring, I bumped into prospectboy, another Hub Page writer and he had posted about how he was doing a 10 hubs in 10 days challenge, and asked people to join him.
-I jumped on the band wagon, but due to some craziness going on in my life at that point in time, I was only able to accomplish 7 in the 10 days.
-Although I was disappointed, it did help to increase my number of hubs in a short period of time.
+In the Spring, I bumped into prospectboy, another Hub Page writer and he had posted about how he was doing 10 hubs in 10 days challenge and asked people to join him.
+I jumped on the band wagon, but due to some craziness going on in my life at that point in time, I was only able to accomplish 7 in the ten days.
+Although I was disappointed, it did help to increase my number of hubs in a short period.

 Wish me luck, and if anyone wants to join me, leave a comment expressing your commitment below, AND start compiling your list of hub ideas/pictures, so you'll be ready to go on October 1st!